 Summary: discussions are often too negative, and when they’re not, we still have better places for them.

-People misuse it.
-Though often useful (typo corrections, suggestions, new ideas etc.), feedback may degrade into helping forum (with screenful of command listings and more questions than answers), offtopic or some flame war, and that is definitely not what comments are for.
+People misuse them.
+Comments are often useful: they contain typo corrections, suggestions, new ideas etc. But just as often, feedback degrades into helping forum, offtopic, or flame war, and that is definitely not what comments are for.
 Which brings me right to the next point.

-We have beter places for discussions.
+We have better places for discussions.
 Hacker News, Reddit, Google+, whatever—just use what you like.
 Come here to read the entry and then go spread the word.
-After all, search engines became an entry gates to Internet and it doesn’t matter anymore if you commented my article here or elsewhere—your feedback still can be found.
+After all, search engines are the entry gates to the Internet now.
+It doesn’t matter anymore if you comment on my article here or elsewhere—your feedback still can be found.

 P.S.
 If you want to discuss some post with me personally, check out About page for my e-mail.